The climate in climate economics

-For the carbon cycle, no perfect match is possible as the functional form in DICE and the benchmark data from~\cite{joos2013carbon} are different.
-By contrast, the temperature equations in DICE are formally identical to those in~\citet{Geoffroy2013}, who already show how to calibrate these equations to match the CMIP5 results for our first test case.
-We adopt their calibrations for the multi-model mean of CMIP5 and two extreme cases, HadGEM2-ES and GISS-E2-R. We thus end up with three re-calibrated versions: CDICE, CDICE-HadGEM2-ES, and CDICE-GISS-E2-R.
+For the carbon cycle, no perfect calibration is possible as the functional form in DICE and the benchmark data from~\cite{joos2013carbon} are different.
+By contrast, the temperature equations in DICE are formally identical to those in~\citet{Geoffroy2013}, thus the calibration target can be matched exactly.\footnote{The original formulation of DICE hides this similarity somewhat, as it absorbs the time step of the climate part in the coefficients of the equations.
+We offer a more transparent formulation where the time step is explicitly exposed, which allows us to directly use coefficients from~\citet{Geoffroy2013} that are already calibrated to match the CMIP5 results.} Our study goes beyond~\citet{Dietz2020} in that we present a comprehensive set of tests to ascertain transparently whether a CE is fit for purpose and, if not, we also present means to re-calibrate a CE properly on the condition that its functional form is fit for purpose.